chrisyeungwc/CETM-26/README.md

 ## Code Style and Demostration
 This data visualisation programming language is R and development platform is R Studio.
 It is a R Markdown file.
-Also, the source code will be uploaded as CETM26.Rmd
+Also, the source code will be uploaded as [**CETM26.Rmd**](https://github.com/chrisyeungwc/CETM-26/blob/master/CETM26.Rmd).

+## Two Research Questions
+1. Which proposed machine learning models do perform better in fraud detection?

+After logistic regression, results revealed that ten attributes are significant to the fraud transaction (Class).

+2. Using the dataset only included these ten significant attributes and Class, which proposed machine learning models do perform better in fraud detection?